MauriceOmbewa/visualizations-groupie-trackers/README.md

   - Locations of their concerts
   - Dates of upcoming events
   - Relations with other artists
+- **Search Functionality**: A search bar to search by artist, member, location, or other attributes.
 - **Error Handling**: Custom error pages for common HTTP errors like 404 and 500.
 - **Data Visualization**: Present artist data in a clear and structured format.

+## Search Functionality

+The search bar enables users to quickly find artists, members, concert locations, and more.
+The search feature handles the following cases:

+- **Artist/Band Name**: Find an artist by their name.
+- **Members**: Search for members of a band.
+- **Locations**: Search by concert locations.
+- **First Album Date**: Search based on the release date of an artist’s first album.
+- **Creation Date**: Search by the artist’s creation date.

+### Key Features of the Search Bar:

+- **Case-Insensitive**: Searches are case-insensitive, making it easier to find results regardless of input case.
+- **Typing Suggestions**: As you type, suggestions will appear, showing possible matches from multiple categories (artist, member, location, etc.).
+- **Category Display**: The suggestions clearly identify the type of match (e.g., member or artist).
+For example, typing "phil" could show `Phil Collins - member` and `Phil Collins - artist/band`.

+This search feature enhances the user experience by allowing quick access to detailed artist information.

 ## Project Structure

 ```